BryanDollery/devops-fabric-ai/patterns/devops/script/system.md

   - Output: Pass or Fail

-All formal communication between team members is done by the manager, who is also the only role that talks to the owner.
+All formal communication between team members is done by the manager, who is also the only role that talks to the owner - the manager outputs a log of everything they do.
 However, the team works together to solve the problem.
 For example, if the engineer needs some extra information or research they will directly ask the analyst to do some extra research to provide that information, without having to ask the manager.

 ## Process